Preconditioning for Accelerated Gradient Descent Optimization and Regularization: Abstract

 \section{Abstract}

-Accelerated training algorithms, such as adaptive learning rates and various normalization methods, are widely used but not fully understood.
+Accelerated training algorithms, such as adaptive learning rates (or preconditioning) and various normalization methods, are widely used but not fully understood.
 When regularization is introduced, standard optimizers like adaptive learning rates may not perform effectively.
-This raises the need for alternative regularization approaches and the question of how to properly combine regularization with preconditioning.
-In this paper, we address these challenges using the theory of preconditioning as follows: (1) We explain how preconditioning with AdaGrad, RMSProp, and Adam accelerates training; (2) We explore the interaction between regularization and preconditioning, outlining different options for selecting the variables for regularization, and in particular we discuss how to implement that for the gradient regularization; and (3) We demonstrate how normalization methods accelerate training by improving Hessian conditioning, and discuss how this perspective can lead to new preconditioning training algorithms.
-Our findings offer a unified mathematical framework for understanding various acceleration techniques and deriving appropriate regularization schemes.
+This raises the need for alternative regularization approaches such as AdamW and the question of how to properly combine regularization with preconditioning.
+In this paper, we address these challenges using the theory of preconditioning as follows: (1) We explain how AdaGrad, RMSProp, and Adam accelerates training through improving Hessian conditioning; (2) We explore the interaction between $L_2$-regularization and preconditioning, demonstrating that AdamW \cite{loshchilov2018decoupled} amounts to selecting the underlying intrinsic parameters for regularization, and we derive a generalization for the $L_1$-regularization; and (3) We demonstrate how various normalization methods such as input data normalization, batch normalization, and layer normalization accelerate training by improving Hessian conditioning.
+Our analysis offers a unified mathematical framework for understanding various acceleration techniques or deriving appropriate regularization schemes.